Content on this page requires a newer version of Adobe Flash Player.

 Place customer's arm upright, elbow on the table hold hands, and see-saw customer's hands/wrist three times.

 Begin at the top of the wrist and use rotary motions going down the thumb and little finger then go back to wrist, then rotate down next two fingers.
-Repeat movements down middle finger, pinching the finger tips as you slide off the finger.
+Repeat movements down middle finger, pilfering the finger tips as you slide off the finger.

 Rotate and flex each finger one at a time.